-15

-Goals

 Strategies

-1

 Assess areas of compatibility and engage with AmeriCorps Seniors in Montana

+Goals

 Identify practical geographic and program areas to partner, such as the AmeriCorps Seniors Association, National Days of Service, and training events.

-Increase knowledge of intergenerational service programming to maximize the exchange of knowledge among older Montanans and younger AmeriCorps members.

-Recognize national service and community volunteerism by Montanans age 55+, including Governor recognitions, ServeMontana Awards, as well as Senior Corps Week, Older Americans Month in May, and National Volunteer Week.
-2 Increase opportunities for organizations that serve legacy Montanans, and elders

-Conduct outreach to agencies that provide services to Montanans age 55+ in the areas of identified need so agencies are aware of how national service can increase their capacity to serve older Montanans.
+Increase knowledge of intergenerational service to maximize the exchange of knowledge among older Montanans and younger AmeriCorps members.
+Recognize national service and community volunteerism by Montanans age 55+, including Governor recognitions, ServeMontana Awards, Senior Corps Week, Older Americans Month in May, and National Volunteer Week.
+2 Increase opportunities for organizations that serve legacy Montanans, and elders 2.1 Conduct outreach to agencies that provide services to Montan-ans age 55+ in the areas of identified need to assess how national service can increase their capacity to serve older Montanans.
 Agencies include but are not limited to the Governor's Council on Aging, Area Agencies on Aging, state and local organizations, nonprofits, and faith-based organizations.

-Explore how AmeriCorps programs can increase capacity to serve seniors through their activities and best policy practices to support Montanans age 55+.

-3

-Increase opportunities for legacy

-Montanans, and elders to serve in

-AmeriCorps and AmeriCorps Seniors

-Raise awareness of National Service opportunities for Montanans age 55+, including veterans, Tribal members and underrepresented groups.
-AmeriCorps Seniors includes Foster Grandparent Programs, Senior Companion Programs, and Retired Senior Volunteer Program (RSVP), through outreach and marketing, and social media campaigns.
+3.1 Explore how AmeriCorps programs can increase capacity of services to seniors through their activities and best policy practices to support Montanans age 55+.
+3 Increase opportunities for legacy Montanans, and elders to serve in AmeriCorps and AmeriCorps Seniors Raise awareness of National Service opportunities for Montanans age 55+, including veterans, Tribal members and underrepresented groups.
+AmeriCorps Seniors is Foster Grandparent Programs, Senior Companion Programs, and Retired Senior Volunteer Program (RSVP), through outreach and marketing, and social media campaigns.

 Increase awareness of the social, economic, and health benefits of National Service and community volunteerism, such as the transferability of the Education Award.
+16

-Photo Credit: Alyssa Mathieu "I am lucky to serve with many talented specialists related to noxious weeds, rangeland management, GIS, and even archaeology.
-There are a multitude of opportunities to serve directly with these specialists to gain priceless experience and help direct me to a field I am passionate about." -Chris Hobson, Big Sky Watershed AmeriCorps member External Factors The Montana Commission on Community Service and Governor's Office of Community Service recognize many factors may change over the three-year period of this State Service Plan.
+Photo: AmeriCorps State Program Directors and Office of Community Service staff gather after convening, August 2021 Photo Credit: Alyssa Mathieu External Factors The Montana Commission on Community Service and Governor's Office of Community Service recognize many factors may change over the three-year period of this State Service Plan.
 Factors beyond control include funding, the economy, citizen demographics, peer influences, natural disasters, leadership, competition for volunteer time and attention, social media, and priorities identified by the Governor and/or the Montana Legislature.
 Other factors that impacted this plan are COVID-19 and its wide reaching impacts on people, AmeriCorps Transformation and Sustainability Plan, and changes in national leadership.
 It is recognized and commonly understood that as the 4th largest state in the U.S. and being highly rural, Montana is philanthropically underserved.
 Conclusion This State Service Plan guides the mission delivery of the Montana Commission on Community Service, and is the framework for a vibrant ethic of national service and community volunteerism throughout Montana, across all streams of AmeriCorps.
-The State Service Plan may be updated by the Commission to evaluate progress and work toward achieving goals.
-Public comments regarding the 2022-2024 State Service Plan are welcome anytime in the three-year period, email serve@mt.gov, From Montana's largest cities and towns to the vast tribal, frontier, and rural communities, National Service and volunteerism are proven strategies to meet critical needs and develop citizens.
+The State Service Plan will be updated annually by the Commission to evaluate progress and work toward achieving goals.
+Public comments on the 2022-2024 State Service Plan may be submitted anytime in the three-year period to serve@mt.gov.
+From Montana's largest cities and towns to the vast tribal, frontier, and rural communities, National Service and volunteerism are proven strategies to meet critical needs and develop citizens.
 Service can truly serve as a strategy in addressing our most significant community needs outlined throughout the State Service Plan.
 The Montana Commission on Community Service, Governor's Office of Community Service, AmeriCorps Office of Regional Operations, National Service programs, nonprofit and government organizations, businesses and corporations, educational institutions, and other stakeholders must continue to work together to make meaningful differences in lives and landscapes across our great state.
 Together we will advance and recognize National Service and community volunteerism to make Montana safer, smarter, and healthier for generations to come.